rostgoat/html-form/README.md

 ### Answers

-- A user can pick one of the 4 default answers.
+- A user can pick one of the 4 default answers, or the newly added answers.
-- A user can delete any of the 4 default answers.
+- A user can delete any of the 4 default answers, or the newly added answers.
-- The answer text cannot be edited.
+- The answer text cannot be edited, unless it's manually added.

 ### Add Answer